nicolasAmat/uSMPT/README.md

 During the project you can use any SAT/SMT solver.
 However, `usmpt` already provides an interface with the [z3 solver](https://github.com/Z3Prover/z3), using the SMT-LIB format.
 You will find documentation at the end of this file in Appendix.

+During the project, do not hesitate to use the `-verbose` and `--debug` options extensively, which output some information about the execution and the SMT-LIB exchanged with the solver (including what is returned by the solver).

+Finally, to automatically install the Tina toolbox and the z3 solver, run the `install.sh` script, followed by `source ~/.bashrc` to update the `PATH` environment variable.

 ## 2.2 - Defining Predicates

 We start by defining a few formulas (on paper first) that ease the subsequent expression of model checking procedures.
 This will help you with the most delicate point of our encoding, which relies on how to encode sequences of transitions.

+Since places can contain an a arbitrary number of tokens, our encoding will rely on the Linear Integer Arithmetic (LIA) theory, i.e., variables are nonnegative integers (in $\mathbb{N}$).
+However, if we know (as a pre-condition) that a net is safe, it may be more efficient to rely on a Boolean encoding (and thus use a pure SAT solver).
+This part, is kept as an extension (see Sect.
+2.3.5).
+Note that in the `nets/` folder, safe nets are always named `safe_net.net` and otherwise `net.net`.

 In the following, we use $\vec{x}$ for the vector of variables $(x_1, \dots, x_n)$, corresponding to the places $p_1, \dots, p_n$ of $P$, and $F(\vec{x})$ for a formula whose variables are included in $\vec{x}$.
 We say that a mapping[^1] $m$ of $\mathbb{N}^{P}$ is a model of $F$, denoted $m \models F$, if the ground formula $F(m) = F(m(p_1), \dots, m(p_n))$ is true.
 Hence, we can also interpret $F$ as a predicate over markings.